×

 • Gather documentation.
 You typically need to provide the court case number, proof of completion of your sentence, personal identification, and, in some cases, character witnesses.

 • File a petition for expungement.
-You or your Pass Christian expungement attorney must file a formal petition with the court where your DUI conviction occurred.
+You or your expungement attorney must file a formal petition with the court where your DUI conviction occurred.
 The petition should include your name and date of birth, the date of your conviction, and the offense to be expunged.
 You’ll need to provide a statement confirming you meet eligibility and the reason why expungement is being sought.

 • Attend a court hearing, if necessary.
 Some judges may require a hearing to consider your request.
 At the hearing, your defense must demonstrate that you meet all legal criteria and have been rehabilitated.
 You also must show that granting the expungement brings about justice.